wrhenders/inventory-manager/README.md

 ## Application Architecture

-- This app follows a mostly typical Next.js app structure, using pages directory to create the structure and URL routing of the project.
+- This app follows a mostly typical Next.js app structure, using /pages directory to create the structure and URL routing of the project.

-  - I chose Next.js to use their server side rendering functionality to allow quick loads and communication with the local database.
+  - I chose Next.js to use their server side rendering functionality to allow quick loads and communication with a local database.

 - The main page shows the cities, their weather and inventory allocated to them.